 Most Americans have their health insurance tied to their employer.
 If your spouse is employed, one option may be to sign up for insurance through your spouse’s employer.
 If this is not an option, you can pursue coverage through COBRA.
 In short, this is a program that allows you to continue for a period of time with the same coverage you had at your employer.
 Keep in mind, you will be paying for the cost which will be higher than what you were splitting with your employer before.
 Other options here could be a Medical Sharing Ministry, a plan on the healthcare exchange, or a short-term plan.

 Update your profile on LinkedIn to be as complete as you can.
 LinkedIn is the primary way many companies find new job candidates.
-Take time to update your profile with the same rigor you would a resume.
+Update your profile with the same rigor you would a resume.
 Connect with some old colleagues to remind them you’re still around.
 LinkedIn will let you set alerts for jobs you might want and can easily apply for right in the app.
 Lastly, LinkedIn will let you choose a setting that notifies recruiters who are also on the platform you are seeking a job.
 This is a great way to let recruiters do some of the work for you and can lead to a recruiter contacting you proactively with an opportunity.

 Contact Friends and Former Colleagues